 The Fellowship for the fall term will begin Monday, August 21 and end Friday, December 8.

-Mayor Benjamin welcomes new class of Mayor’s Fellows for spring semester
+Mayor Benjamin welcomes new class of Mayor’s Fellows for summer session

 COLUMBIA, S.C.
 (June 13, 2017) – Columbia Mayor Steve Benjamin welcomes 14 students for the spring semester of the Mayor’s Fellows program.
 The program provides both undergraduate and graduate-level students the opportunity to gain first-hand knowledge of how a high-energy local government operates.
 The fellowship caters to students seeking course credit or to those simply wishing to gain public service experience.